raphgm/spring-react-example/README.md

-# microservices-task

-Here’s a comprehensive `README.md` file for your project that outlines the steps taken to separate the code into backend and frontend and build the Docker images with Docker Compose.

-# Microservices Task
+# Microservices-task

 This project demonstrates the separation of a codebase into backend and frontend services, containerization using Docker, and orchestration using Docker Compose.

+# Objective for the first Task

+The first task demonstrates the separation of a codebase into backend and frontend services, containerization using Docker, and orchestration using Docker Compose.

 ## Table of Contents
 - [Overview](#overview)